How do therapists work in schools?

 A therapist supports your child in a classroom setting, working shoulder to shoulder with your child and educational staff.
 For example, we might be:

-- Working on emotional regulation skills, so your child can manage their emotions during the school day and be able to actively participate in class
+- Working on emotional regulation skills, so your child can manage their emotions during the school day and be able to actively participate in the class.

 Our work also extends to supporting and upskilling teaching staff and other students.
-For example, a speech pathologist may spend time with your child’s teacher to identify certain challenges your child is experiencing, in addition to giving them advice on how to best relay information to your child.
+For example, a speech pathologist may spend time with your child’s teacher to identify specific challenges your child is experiencing.
+Speech pathologists may also give them advice on how to best relay information to your child.
+We can provide whole school training in topics that are relevant to all children, to allow strategies to be implemented and support all children.

 There may occasionally be 1:1 work outside the classroom.
 This allows your child to focus on skill development separately, in preparation for using those skills within the classroom or school setting.
 We want to support your child and their school in achieving educational outcomes.